 Olen brings his years of legal experience and lifelong competitive vigor to fight for his clients at Rose Law Group.

-Outside the office, Olen is a proud pet owner to a Chiweenie (chihuahua/dachshund mix) who has the best and worst qualities of both breeds, and two ornery tuxedo cats.
+Outside the office, Olen is a proud pet owner to a Chiweenie (chihuahua/dachshund mix) who has the best and worst qualities of both breeds, and one ornery tuxedo cat.
 Olen loves refining his cooking skills and plays in an adult ice hockey league.
 He is also (slowly) learning how to golf.

 In The News